Sayani07/gravitas/README.md

 ## Example: non-temporal case

-`cricket` data set in teh package can be explored as follows by explicitly defining a hierarchy table as follows:
+`cricket` data set in the package can be explored by explicitly defining a hierarchy table as follows:

 #### Visualize granularities for non-temporal data

+Each inning of the match is plotted across facets and overs of the innings are plotted across the x-axis.
+It can be observed from the letter value plot that there is no clear upward shift in runs in the second innings as compared to the first innings.
+The variability in runs increase as the teams approach towards the end of the innings, as observed through the longer and more distinct letter values.

 ``` r
 library(tsibble)